Donate & Volunteer

-The best way to help during the COVID-19 pandemic is by supporting local response and relief efforts with a donation.
+The best way to help during the COVID-19 pandemic is by supporting local recovery efforts with a donation.
 Utah is a service-based state and we know people are eager to help, so we have included options on this page that specifically address the economic, social, and educational impacts of this crisis.

 Please make these donations in addition to any of your current charitable giving, and wherever possible consider increasing the support to the organizations you support.
 Many of these nonprofits will lean heavily on their donors during this challenging time.

 Thank you for your generosity in contributing to Utah’s COVID-19 emergency response and economic relief efforts.

 Opportunities to volunteer exist throughout our state.
 Many organizations need help serving people in need and can accommodate the need for volunteers to remain safe.

 Organizations that continue to need volunteers can be found through UServeUtah.
 To ensure the safety of staff and other volunteers, please sign up in advance so the sponsoring organization is prepared.
 Anybody who feels sick, shows symptoms of COVID-19, or has been in close contact with another person who has tested positive for the virus should not leave their house to volunteer.